Color

 Purple is the most dominant color by far.
 It is present in a majority of products boasting AI features, which could be the result of many patterns converging at once:

-The other common color, green, is the dominant brand color of ChatGPT, the largest player in the space.
+The other common color, green, began as the dominant brand color of ChatGPT, the largest player in the space.
 Green and purple are also complementary to each other on the color wheel, so the pairing shouldn't be surprising.
-Github has recently adopted a green, purple, blue palette for its AICopilot.
+GitHub has recently adopted a green, purple, blue palette for its AICopilot.

 Should you use purple or green, or something else?
 That's up in the air, and up to you.